 How to Avoid Getting Catfished Online

-While free adult dating can be fun, it’s also a playground for catfishing.
+While adult dating can be fun, it’s also a playground for catfishing.
 If you don’t know what that term means, well you should learn before it happens to you.
 So, what is catfishing?
 This is a deceitful online relationship where someone pretends to be who they are not.
 The person uses the same impersonation methods used by hackers, but the intentions may be different.
 For instance, you could be looking for a serious relationship only to have your identity stolen.
+And even if you just want to fuck you still want to avoid getting catfished.
 But, how do you know whether you’re interacting with a fake or real person online?
 Well, you can do some detective work.
 Here is how you can avoid being catfished online:

 Do some research